Top ten part-time jobs with employee benefits

 Talk to people you know who work part-time.
 There may be employers you’ve never even heard of that offer health insurance to part-timers.

-If you’re interested in a specific company but don’t have any personal connections there, try asking the Jobcase Community.
+If you’re interested in a specific organization but don’t have any personal connections there, try asking the Jobcase Community.

-At the end of almost every job interview, the interviewer asks, “Do you have any questions for us?”
-While this may seem like the ideal time to satisfy your curiosity about healthcare coverage, it’s not.
+At the end of almost every interview, the interviewer asks, “Do you have any questions for us?”
+While this may seem like an appropriate time to satisfy your curiosity about healthcare coverage, it’s not.

 But if the interview goes well and you’re offered the job, you should definitely ask about health insurance and other benefits before you accept the offer.

-Each employer offers a slightly different part-time benefits package.
+Each employer offers different part-time benefits to their staff.

-Health insurance coverage is one of the most prized benefits due to the high cost of healthcare, but other offerings part-time employees might want to seek out, depending on their needs, include:
+Health insurance is one of the most coveted benefits due to the high cost of healthcare, but other offerings part-time employees might want to seek out, depending on their needs, include:

-All of these employers have numerous available jobs across the country.
-They often get good reviews from employees, and they offer benefits, including health insurance.
+These employers have numerous available jobs across the country.
+They often get good reviews from their employees and offer benefits, including health insurance.

 If you’re looking for a part-time job with health insurance, this list is a good place to start.